PyCQA/flake8-import-order/README.rst

 supported ``appnexus`` or ``edited`` styles or in any style that accepts application package names.

+The ``application-import-names`` and ``application-package-names`` can contain namespaced packages or even exact nested module names.
+(This is possible with 0.16 onwards).

 ``import-order-style`` controls what style the plugin follows (``cryptography`` is the default).